 Under the 2017 gambling expansion act, publicly-owned commercial airports are allowed to offer online gambling through “multi-use computing devices” such as iPads and other similar devices installed at the airport.

 Airports that wish to offer this service are permitted to partner with any of the state’s existing casinos that also has an interactive gaming license.
 Once partnered, airports can set up tablets and other devices in lounges and other strategic locations to offer virtual slots and table games.

-Players will be allowed to setup an account right there at the app or login to an existing PA online gambling account.
-There, players can make deposits and withdrawals, play games and also take advantage of other features offered by the tablets such as checking flight statuses and doing a little online shopping.
+Players will be allowed to set up an account right there in the app or log in to an existing PA online gambling account.
+There, players can make deposits and withdrawals, play games, and also take advantage of other features offered by the tablets such as checking flight statuses and doing a little online shopping.